lotusk08/lotusk08.github.io/_posts/2025-05-30-ai-search-revolution.md

 And that's still up to us.

-> *This transformation affects everyone.
-Stay informed, stay adaptable, and remember: in a world of instant answers, the most valuable skill might just be asking better questions.*
+> *This transformation impacts everyone.
+In a world of instant answers, the most valuable skill may be learning to ask better questions.*
 {: .note-important }

 ---